 Prepaid travel cards allow you to load and spend money in a foreign currency when you go overseas or shop online with international retailers.
 Many prepaid travel money cards also give you the option of loading and spending funds in multiple currencies, which is ideal if you're going to several countries when you're overseas.
 Some of the benefits you can enjoy with these cards include:

-Frequent flyer points.
-Both the Qantas Cash prepaid debit card and the Velocity Global Wallet offer 1 frequent flyer point per $1 spent overseas and 1 point per $2 spent in Australia.
+- Frequent flyer points.
+Both the Qantas Cash prepaid debit card and the Velocity Global Wallet Card offer 1 frequent flyer point per $1 spent overseas and 1 point per $2 spent in Australia.
 This gives you a way to maximise rewards when you travel so you can get extra perks in the air or on the ground.

 Common prepaid travel money card fees

 When you're comparing prepaid debit cards, keep an eye out for fees that may be applied for card purchase or activation, loading funds on your card, ATM withdrawals and currency conversion (if the local currency is not loaded on your card).